blocky/attestation-service-examples/coin_prices_from_coingecko/README.md

 Notice the `input` section, which contains the parameters for `priceFunc`, specifically the `market` field set to "Binance" and the `coin_id` field set to "bitcoin".
 The `secret` section contains the `api_key` field, which you should set to your CoinGecko API key.
+The `{{. }}` notation is a placeholder used for automating testing of this example.
+You should remove this notation when setting your api key so the final value is your key enclosed in double quotes.
 Of course, you can change these values to get the price of other coins or from other markets.

 Next, we define the `priceFunc` function in [`main.go`](./main.go):